Circassian Day of Mourning

-The Circassian Day of Mourning (Шъыгъо-шӏэжъ маф; День памяти жертв Кавказской войны) is observed by the Circassian diaspora every year on 21 May to commemorate all those who were killed in and displaced by the Circassian genocide, which took place in the final stages of the Russian invasion of Circassia.
+The Circassian Day of Mourning (Шъыгъо-шӏэжъ маф, Shygho-shezh maf; День памяти жертв Кавказской войны, Den pamyati zhertv Kavkazskoy voyny) is observed by the Circassian diaspora every year on 21 May to commemorate all those who were killed in and displaced by the Circassian genocide, which took place in the final stages of the Russian invasion of Circassia.
 It is known in Russia as the Day of Remembrance for the Victims of the Caucasus War, because the Russian government does not recognize the events as a genocide.
 On 21 May 1864, the Russian general Pavel Grabbe held a military parade in what is now Krasnaya Polyana following his troops' victory in the Battle of Qbaada; it was also on this day that Circassia was annexed by the Russian Empire, which then launched a campaign to empty the region of the native Circassian people.

 Background

 From 1763 to 1864 the Circassians fought against the Russians in the Russian-Circassian War.
 During the war, Russian Empire employed a genocidal strategy of massacring Circassian civilians.
 Only a small percentage who accepted Russification and resettlement within the Russian Empire were completely spared.
 The remaining Circassian population who refused were variously dispersed or killed en masse.
 Circassian villages would be located and burnt, systematically starved, or their entire population massacred.
 Leo Tolstoy reports that Russian soldiers would attack village houses at night.
 Sir Pelgrave, a British diplomat who witnessed the events, adds that "their only crime was not being Russian."

 A mass deportation was launched against the surviving population before the end of the war in 1864 and it was mostly completed by 1867.
 Some died from epidemics or starvation among the crowds of deportees and were reportedly eaten by dogs after their death.
 Others died when the ships underway sank during storms.
 Calculations, including taking into account the Russian government's own archival figures, have estimated a loss of 80–97% of the Circassian population in the process.
 The displaced people were settled primarily to the Ottoman Empire.

 In 1914, Nicholas II celebrated the 50th anniversary of the defeat of the Circassians, describing it as one of the empire's greatest victories.
 Boris Yeltsin acknowledged in 1996 when signing a peace treaty with Chechnya during the First Chechen War that the war was a tragedy whose responsibility lies with Russia.